- About Age-Related Macular Degeneration

 Treatments such as the administration of VEGF inhibitors and photodynamic therapy (PDT) are used to inhibit neovascularization in patients suffering from wet (exudative) age-related macular degeneration.
 Although both treatments can maintain or improve vision, neither resolves the underlying disease.
-Patients with AMD that recurs within one year of the administration of VEGF inhibitors account for approximately 92%* of sufferers of exudative (wet) age-related macular degeneration.
 Furthermore, no effective treatments yet exist for dry (atrophic) age-related macular degeneration.

 iPSC Derived RPE Cells, The Treatment Healios Is Pursuing

 At Healios, we are pursuing the development of a novel treatment in which new RPE cells, prepared from iPS cells, are transplanted to the affected area since it is suggested that decline in function of RPE cells may cause both wet and dry AMD.